koromeng/MLTSA22_KOromeng/HW1/README.md

 Dan Nguyen: He had worked on the homework independently and pointed out issues and raised questions that were very helpful.

-Kopo Oromeng: She too had worked on the homework independently and pointed out issues and raised questions that were very helpful.
+# Kopo Oromeng:
+I am a beginner with colab but have some experience working with python.
+In this assignment I joined the group  having read the assignment and done a portion of it.
+I found engaging with Jonathan, Radhika and Dat helpful because I was struggling with....

 Radhika Sundar: She too had worked on the homework independently and pointed out issues and raised questions that were very helpful.

-All members collaborated in debugging the code and truobleshooting it.
+All members collaborated in debugging the code and troubleshooting it.